 - registration (see below) for this self-paced class is ongoing until December 31, 2020

 - You may begin whenever you want and revisit the videos and class blog for 1yr/$35 –

 - 27 videos available from the day you register

 - 32 pages of full-color PDF also available for immediate download

 - at least 5 pages of digital collage elements for download (labels, tabs, numbers, words, journaling spots)

 - SUPPLY LIST = scraps of paper, security envelopes, fabric, sewing machine, quilting thread, 1 yard of waxed linen, regular or bookbinding needle, scotch tape, packing tape, your choice of dry adhesive (I’m using a glue stick), any kind of camera

 - A fast computer (with current software updates) & high-speed internet service to process & watch the videos will be vital as well as enough technical know-how to download and print the PDF documents.
 If you are regularly able to watch videos of up to 10 minutes in length w/o interruption you should be just fine.
 Do make sure though, since tuition is non-refundable.

 - A little backstory: Remains of the Day was one of my first online classes.
 It was filmed in 2009 and debuted in December of that year.
-After all this time it remains a perennial favorite.

 PLEASE NOTE: This is not a sewing course, but a sewing machine is required.
 I am not a seamstress.
 I use guerrilla sewing tactics and so can you!